fbpx

 Similarly, plastic bags incur a fee at many New Zealand supermarkets.
 So bringing your own reusable bag helps avoid this.
 The bigger reason to pack your reusables though, is to create less waste.
 We also travel with these eco-friendly travel items to help reduce our carbon footprint.

-Read more of our road trip budget tips we have complied over the years.
+Read more of our eco-friendly road trip tips we have complied over the years.

 And if you want a NZ specific packing list, you can download this 7-page PDF totally free.
 No catch.
 Just enter the best email to send it to.